This paper primarily focuses on measuring social norms and cultural beliefs

 change that results from modifications of human institutions (Seliger, 2002).
-This body of literature recognises the separation between structures and

 Institutions and perceptions are an important element of transformation (Mwangi, 2006), so it is appropriate